yuo-app/the-stack/packages/PLAN.md

 - works on the web: vite dev, wrangler dev, remote cloudflare workers
 - works even with different hosts eg. from wrangler dev using the remote cloudflare workers
+- works with tauri dev and tauri build
-- currently getting ready to test in tauri dev and tauri build
+- currently getting ready to test in tauri android dev and tauri android build

 ## 1  Scope & Philosophy